imCipri/nd013-c2-fusion-starter/README.md

 As shown in the image below, the code returns both perfect precision/recall and no errors in the regression part as aspected.
 <img src="report/stats_check.png"/>

+## TRACKING
+The tracking phases are explained in the writeup.md.

 NB.
 The code written outside the defined areas (identified by ####### ID_S(x)_EX(y) START ####### to the END) is under the license of UDACITY for the sole purpose of the project execution (see LICENCE.md file)